felixguendling/cista/README.md

     (using scalar types, `cista::raw/offset::string`, `cista::raw/offset::unique_ptr<T&>`,
     and `cista::raw/offset::vector<T&>` - more types such as `map`/`set`/etc. may follow).
   - Do *NOT* declare any constructors (reflection will not work otherwise).
-  - Always use data types with known sizes such as `int32_t`, `uint8_t`.
+  - Always use data types with known sizes such as `int32_t`, `uint8_t` for compatibility across platforms (with the same architecture).
   - To use pointers: store the object you want to reference as `cista::raw/offset::unique_ptr<T&>` and use a raw pointer `T*` to reference it.
-  - Optional: if you need deterministic buffer contents, you need to fill spare bytes in your structs.
+  - Optional: if you need deterministic buffer contents, you need to fill spare bytes in your structs (see the advanced example below).

 Cista++ supports two serialization formats:

-### Offset Based Data Structures
+*Offset Based Data Structures*

   - `+` can be read without any deserialization step
   - `+` suitable for shared memory applications
   - `-` slower at runtime (pointers need to be resolved using on more add)

-### Raw Data Structures
+*Raw Data Structures*

   - `-` deserialize step takes time (but still very fast also for GBs of data)
   - `-` the buffer containing the serialized data needs to be modified